ruzickap/packer-templates/README.md

 * NTP enabled (default configuration)
 * full-upgrade
 * unattended-upgrades
-* /dev/vda1 mounted on / using btrfs filesystem (all files in one partition)
+* /dev/vda1 mounted on / using ext4/xfs filesystem (all files in one partition)
 * no swap